cp3402-students/cp3402-2021-site-cp3402-project-team02/site.md

 3. Call the new menu `Footer` and assign it to the `Footer Menu` display location.

 3. To add a link, select `Custom Links` under the `Add menu items` menu and enter the URL of the link that you wish to add.
 Enter an icon name from [Font Awesome](https://fontawesome.com/icons?d=gallery&p=2) into the `Link Text` field and click `Add to menu` when done.

+## Media Player Customisation
+The Jazzy theme allows for an audio file to be added below the image slider banner.
+Follow the steps below to do this.

+1. In the WordPress admin panel select `Customize > Media Player` from the left navigation sidebar.

+2. Enter the URL of the `mp3` audio file you wish to add into the `URL` field.